jaydenlo08/calendar/README.md

 * Run in terminal: `crontab -e`
 * Append: `0 */2 * * * php -f $HOME/www/html/calendar/update.php` (or whatever is your path to file)

-## Contribution
+## <a name="contributing"></a> 🤝🏻 Contributing
-As a full time student I don't really maintain this project much, but please feel free to submit pull requests
+As a full time student I don't really maintain this project much, but please feel free to submit issues / pull requests